tomasferrarisenda/automate-all-the-things-insane-X/README.md

 <p title="Flagger diagram" align="center"> <img width="800" src="https://i.imgur.com/HLQ3t5l.jpg"> </p>

 When we deploy a new version of either our frontend or backend, it won't be instantly deployed to our cluster anymore.
-Flagger will detect the new version and initialize a canary deployment, moving traffic to our new version gradually and making decisions on incrementing traffic to the new version or stalling it based on specific metrics, eventually ending on a successful deployment of the new version or on a rollback to the previous one.
+Flagger will detect the new version and initialize a canary deployment, moving traffic to our new version gradually and making decisions on if incrementing traffic to the new version or stalling it based on specific metrics, eventually ending on a successful deployment of the new version or on a rollback to the previous one.

+The "Primary" resources are the ones that are currently being used and the "Canary" ones are the ones that will be used by the new version when we deploy it.

-There's this third service (the one that's not primary nor canary) that I'm not sure what purpose it serves.
-I suspect that it is there so that in case of a successful canary deployment, it will ensure there is no downtime when migrating the canary resources from canary to primary, but I haven't found a straight answer tbh.
+If the canary is successful, the new version will be migrated from "Canary" to "Primary".
+In the diagram there's this third service (the one that's not Primary nor Canary) that I'm not sure what purpose it serves.
+I suspect that it is there so that in case of a successful canary deployment, it will ensure there is no downtime when migrating the resources from Canary to Primary, but I haven't found a straight answer tbh.

 <br/>